KaoticKas/KaoticKas/README.md

 # **Current Projects I'm working on:**

-- Projects involve; bugfixing and improving my existing projects on my github as well as providing documentation for them.
+- bugfixing and improving my existing projects on my github as well as providing documentation for them.
 - [Coding in progress] DnD Random Character Generator using ASP.NET MVC with potential to split into backend and frontend react.
 <br/>